 - EES is live (sort of).
-Launched on 12 Oct 2025, with a staggered rollout across Europe – some airports are already using it, while others are still coming online.
-Expect mixed performance and occasional long queues as systems and staffing catch up.
+Launched in Oct 2025, with a staggered rollout across Europe – some airports are already using it, while others are still coming online.

 - Full switch by April 2026.
 During the six-month transition, passports will still be stamped alongside digital checks, but once the rollout is complete across all 29 EES countries, manual stamping will end entirely.

 - All travellers included!
-Everyone crossing an external Schengen border (no matter if they arrive by airline, private jet, yacht, or car) must comply with EES and, once active, ETIAS.
-The only difference is who checks it: commercial operators must register with EU-LISA and verify pax electronically before boarding, while border guards handle checks for private arrivals.
+Everyone crossing an external Schengen border (no matter if they arrive by airline, private jet, yacht, car, or donkey) must comply with EES and ETIAS – but who is responsible for the checks depends on the type of operation.
+Commercial operators must register with EU-LISA and verify pax electronically before boarding, while border guards handle checks for private arrivals.

 - Private operators opting in.
-Even though private operators are exempt from EES and ETIAS requirements, many are registering with the system anyway so they can confirm pax docs and authorisations in advance – helping avoid surprises for their pax on arrival.
+Even though owner-operated private flights are exempt from EES and ETIAS requirements, many are registering with the system anyway so they can confirm pax docs and authorisations in advance – helping avoid surprises for their pax on arrival.

 So here’s a more detailed look at what’s changing, when, and what actually matters for BizAv operators.